smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 ]
 ```

-This is where the values for the variables defined in `variables.tf` are set, allowing us to use the same code for different environments.
+This is where the environment specific values for the variables defined in `variables.tf` are set, allowing us to use the same code for different environments.

-To use the `dev.tfvars` file, you can pass it to the Terraform command using the `-var-file` option.
+To use the `dev.tfvars` file, you can pass it to the Terraform command line using the `-var-file` option.
 For example:
 ```bash
 terraform apply -var-file=dev.tfvars